aws/neptune-gremlin-client/README.md

 Using a custom `EndpointsSelector` you can select database instance endpoints based on the presence or absence of specific [database instance tags](https://docs.aws.amazon.com/neptune/latest/userguide/tagging.html) and tag values.
 You can employ this feature to manage the visibility of instance endpoints to clients while you undertake some out-of-band operations.
 The examples below describe two operational patterns that use this feature.

 (Note that pre version 2.0.1 of the Neptune Gremlin Client, calls from a refresh agent to the Neptune Management API would cache tags for individual instances.
 This meant that changes to a database instance's tags would not be reflected in subsequent calls to get the cluster topology.
-This behaviour has changed in 2.0.1: the tags assocaited with a database instance now remain current with that instance.)
+This behaviour has changed in 2.0.1: the tags associated with a database instance now remain current with that instance.)

 #### Prewarm replicas

 Neptune's [auto-scaling feature](https://docs.aws.amazon.com/neptune/latest/userguide/manage-console-autoscaling.html) allows you to automatically adjust the number of Neptune replicas in a database cluster to meet your connectivity and workload requirements.
 Autoscaling can add replicas to your cluster on a sceduled basis or whenever the CPU utilization on existing instances exceeds a threshhold you specify in the autoscaling configuration.

 New replicas, however, will start with a cold [buffer cache](https://aws.amazon.com/blogs/database/part-1-accelerate-graph-query-performance-with-caching-in-amazon-neptune/).
 For some applications, the additional query latency caused by a cold cache can impact the user experience.
 In these circumstances, you may want to warm the cache before 'releasing' the replica to clients.
-In thsi way, you improve the first query performance, but at the expense of some additional latency in the replica becoming available to service queries.
+In this way, you improve the performance of the first queries directed to the replica, but at the expense of the replica taking a little longer to become available to service queries.

 Neptune's `neptune_autoscaling_config` parameter allows you to specify one or more tags to be attached to newly provisioned autoscaled readers.
 You can use this feature in combination with a custom `EndpointsSelector` to hide cold replicas from clients.

-Here's an example `neptune_autoscaling_config` that tags autoscaled readers with a "buffer-cache" tag with the value "cold":
+Here's an example `neptune_autoscaling_config` JSON parameter that tags autoscaled readers with a "buffer-cache" tag with the value "cold":

 ```
 "{